Ayushi1222/iTask-ToDoBuddy/README.md

 Search Tasks: Users can search for specific tasks using keywords.
 Expandable List: Tasks are displayed in an expandable list format, revealing a description and the timestamp of the last update when expanded.
 ### Additional Features
-Server-Side Rendering (SSR): Not applicable as the project does not utilize Next.js.
 URL Parameters: Search functionality is managed using URL parameters, allowing for direct linking to filtered task views.
 Good Styling and Alignment: The application features a user-friendly interface with visually appealing styling and alignment.
 ## System Design